TraSCE: Trajectory Steering for Concept Erasure: Experiments

 \subsection{Robustness to Jail Breaking Prompts}

 One of the major issues with previous concept erasure techniques is that they are susceptible to adversarial prompts, which can even be found in a black-box setting.
-Since previous approaches already perform well in removing concepts when directly prompted with the concept, in this paper we primarily focus on protecting diffusion models against adversarial prompts targeted to generate NSFW content and images containing violence.
+Since previous approaches already perform well in removing concepts when directly prompted with the concept, we primarily focus on protecting diffusion models against adversarial prompts targeted to generate NSFW content and images containing violence.

 Adversarial or jail-breaking prompts are either generated using white-box attacks \cite{chin2023prompting4debugging,zhang2024generate} on diffusion models or through black-box \cite{tsai2023ring,yang2024mmadiffusion} attacks.
 We treat the adversary as having only black-box access to the diffusion model wherein the adversary can prompt the model any number of times using any seed value they set.
-We make this assumption, given that we do not directly update the weights of the models, thus a model owner cannot share the model weights while placing our security measures.
+We make this assumption, given that we do not directly update the weights of the models.
+Thus, a model owner cannot share the model weights while placing our security measures.

 \paragraph{Experimental Design.} We evaluate our model against all known adversarial attack benchmarks (at the time of submission) to generate NSFW content.
 We specifically test against Ring-A-Bell \cite{tsai2023ring}, MMA-Diffusion \cite{yang2024mmadiffusion}, P4D \cite{chin2023prompting4debugging}, UnLearnDiffAtk \cite{zhang2024generate} and I2P \cite{schramowski2023safe}.
 For testing against white-box attacks, we follow the same protocol as \cite{gong2024reliable,yoon2024safree} that uses static benchmark datasets for successful adversarial attacks against other methods.
-For Violence, we evaluate our approach on the Ring-A-Bell benchmark \cite{tsai2023ring}.
+For Violence, we evaluate the methods on the Ring-A-Bell benchmark \cite{tsai2023ring}.